Funding opportunity

 UK Research and Innovation requires research to be conducted to the highest ethical standards.
 Researchers must provide clear justification in their proposals for the use of animals in research.

-Proposals received to this funding opportunity which make use of animals will be reviewed for adherence to appropriate guidelines.
+Proposals received to this funding opportunity which make use of animals will be reviewed for adherence to the appropriate guidelines.

 How to apply